AviDrone/backend/README.md

 This will take care of installing the libraries used in the backend of this project.

-It is possible to run a search mission using our command line arguments (CLI) arguments, but using our frontend will definitely speed things up.
+It is possible to run a search mission using our command-line arguments (CLI) arguments, but using our frontend will definitely speed things up.
 To install QGroundControl for Avidrone, see the [frontend repository](https://github.com/AviDrone/frontend).

 ## How to use